- An excellent reissue LP with Double Plus (A++) grades or close to them from start to finish – exceptionally quiet vinyl too

 - Easily – and by a wide margin – the best sounding record Jeff Beck ever made – thanks Ken Scott!

-- This pressing embodies the Big Rock Sound, the kind we go crazy for here at Better Records
+- This pressing embodies the Big Rock Sound that we go crazy for here at Better Records (particularly on side two)

 - Really fun music – it’s a blast to hear Rod Stewart fronting such a heavy rock band

-- AMG 5 Stars “…almost as groundbreaking and influential a record as the first Beatles, Rolling Stones, or Who albums.”
+- 5 stars: “…almost as groundbreaking and influential a record as the first Beatles, Rolling Stones, or Who albums.”